Yes, You Can Self-Publish A Book Written By Your Child

 Summary

-Self-publishing a book written by your child is quite straightforward.
+Self-publishing a book your child wrote is quite straightforward.

-In most cases, it’s only a matter of being the publisher and adding your child’s name as the author.
+In most cases, you can act as the publisher and add your child’s name as the author.

 If you have some experience in self-publishing, you can use your existing publishing account.